-Your group will lead the class, with my assistance, on one day in November.
+Your group will teach the class, with my assistance, on one day in November.
 Each of you will be responsible for the following:

-- Choosing a reading / listening / screening assignment – anything that takes a half-hour or less (less is fine!) – for your colleagues to complete before class; this could entail a ~15-page article, a ~30-minute podcast, excerpts of an online video, media in other formats, or some combination of the above.
+- Choosing a reading / listening / screening assignment – anything that takes 20 minutes or fewer (fewer is fine!) – for your colleagues to complete before class; this could entail a ~10-page article, a ~20-minute podcast, excerpts of an online video, media in other formats, or some combination of the above.

-- Offering an individual, ten-minute (max!) presentation, live or recorded, in which you share your own research interests with the class while connecting them (loosely) to the week’s theme;
+- Offering an individual, seven-minute (max!) lesson (live or recorded) in which you share your own research interests with the class while connecting them (loosely) to the week’s theme;

 - Working with your group to (1) “design” some form of intellectual and creative “scaffolding” that ties your individual presentations together and (2) determine how you’d like to use the remaining class time – e.g., open discussion, small-group activities, a design exercise, etc.

 I created a slide show that offers more context and direction.